helidon-io/helidon/docs/se/config/mutability-support.md

 #### Registering Actions

-You register a function that runs when a change occurs by using the [`Config.onChange()`](/apidocs/io.helidon.config/io/helidon/config/Config.html#onChange(java.util.function.Consumer)) method on the node of interest.
+You register a function that runs when a change occurs by using the [`Config.onChange()`][config-onchange] method on the node of interest.

 Subscribe on greeting property changes via onChange method: